abhishek-fullstack/FSND/projects/capstone/starter/README.md

 Setting the `FLASK_APP` variable to `app.py` directs flask to use `app.py` file to find the application.

-#### General :
+# General :
-1. This app is hosted locally  with base url as http://127.0.0.1:5000/
+1. This app can be accessed as https://casting-agency-capfsnd.herokuapp.com
+2. This app can be run locally on http://127.0.0.1:5000
-2. Authentication is required on this app
+3. Authentication is required on this app

+# Tips to use/retrive access tokens
+1. Acccess token which will will remain for valid for couple of hours are provided in setup.sh.
+2. These access token must be used in curl/postman requests to access end points.
+3. Fresh access tokens can also be generated through further steps.
+4. Use https://casting-agency-capfsnd.herokuapp.com/authorization/url to receive a URL
+5. Uee the URL in respoonse for below users a)User: ca_mac2957@gmail.com Password: mac_2957 Role: Casting Assistant b)User: cd_mac2957@gmail.com Password: mac_2957 Role: Casting Director
+    c)User: ep_mac2957@gmail.com Password: mac_2957 Role: Executive Producer
+6. Access Token received in redirected URL for all three roles should be copied and used to access API endpoints.
+7. To deduce, which role can access which end points, please go through below details of roles, permissions and end points.
+8. Access Tokens can also be replaced in setup.sh, so that they can be used to run the test suite, detailed towards the end of this file.

-#### Role based access for the Casting Agency Project
+## Role based access for the Casting Agency Project

-All the application end poins support RBAC.
+All the application end points support RBAC except default and /authorization/url

 ## Roles:
     # Casting Assistant :